GPlates/GPlates/doc-python-api/sample-code/pygplates_calculate_velocities_by_plate_id.rst

 | The (reconstructed) geometry could be a :class:`pygplates.PointOnSphere`, :class:`pygplates.MultiPointOnSphere`,
   :class:`pygplates.PolylineOnSphere` or :class:`pygplates.PolygonOnSphere`.
-| We convert it into a list of :class:`points<pygplates.PointOnSphere>` to calculate velocities at using
+| We convert it into a list of :class:`pygplates.PointOnSphere` to calculate velocities at using
   :meth:`pygplates.GeometryOnSphere.get_points`.

 ::